Complexions Contemporary Ballet: Programs

 "From Bach to Bowie" is a two-part dance program set to the music of Johann Sebastian Bach and David Bowie.
 According to Rhoden, "this program is very much in line with Complexions, as it is a celebration of differences in many ways.
 The cast, the material and the choreography that we do is celebrating the beauty of things that are very different and putting them together...
 It’s all about the contrast.
 Bach is eternally danceable.
 It has a spirit.
 Dancers really respond to it.
 There’s such a dynamic, with so many different tones.
 I thought it was a nice partnership between that and Bowie.”

 Awards and recognition

 Complexions has received numerous awards including the New York Times “Critics Choice” Award.
-It has appeared throughout the US, including the Joyce Theater/NY, Lincoln Center/NY, the Brooklyn Academy of Music's/NY, the Mahalia Jackson Performance Arts Center in New Orleans, the Paramount Theatre in Seattle, the Music Center in Los Angeles, and the Winspear Opera House/Dallas.
+It has appeared throughout the US, including the Joyce Theater/NY, Lincoln Center/NY, the Brooklyn Academy of Music/NY, the Mahalia Jackson Performance Arts Center in New Orleans, the Paramount Theatre in Seattle, the Music Center in Los Angeles, and the Winspear Opera House/Dallas.